Workers’ Compensation for Machinery Accidents in Ohio

 Workers Compensation Lawyer, Tom Marchese

-• Collect strong medical and workplace evidence to prove your injury is work-related
+• Build strong medical and workplace evidence

-• Maximize the benefits available for serious, life-changing injuries
+• Maximize benefits for serious injuries

 📞 Call me today at (614) 486-3249 for a free consultation.
 There’s no fee unless we win your case.